Passive intellect: Interpretations

 Later philosophers, including Averroes and St. Thomas Aquinas, proposed mutually exclusive interpretations of Aristotle's distinction between the active and passive intellect.
 Other terms used are "material intellect" and "potential intellect", the point being that the active intellect works on the passive intellect to produce knowledge (acquired intellect), in the same way that actuality works on potentiality or form on matter.

 Averroes held that the passive intellect, being analogous to unformed matter, is a single substance common to all minds, and that the differences between individual minds are rooted in their phantasms as the product of the differences in the history of their sense perceptions.
 Aquinas argues against this position in Disputed Questions on the Soul (Quaestiones disputatae de Anima), asserting that, while the passive intellect is one specifically, numerically it is many, as each individual person has their own passive intellect.

-Passive intellect in Islamic philosophy
+In Islamic philosophy

-Passive intellect is identical with Aql Bil Quwwah in Islamic philosophy.
-Aql bi-al-quwwah, defined as reason, could abstract the forms of entities with which it is finally identified.
+Passive intellect is identical with Aql bi al-Quwwah in Islamic philosophy.
+Aql bi-al-Quwwah, defined as reason, could abstract the forms of entities with which it is finally identified.
 For Farabi, the potential intellect becomes actual by receiving the form of matter.
-In other words, Aql Hayulany tries to separate the forms of existents from their matter.
+In other words, Aql al-Hayulani tries to separate the forms of existents from their matter.
 The form become identical with Aql.
 Farabi also recognised the potential intellect as part of soul.

+Hegel

+Recalling the tradition inaugurated by Al-Farabi and then by Averroes' monopsychism, Hegel also stated that passive intellect is the universal soul, the universal substance, immaterial, separate from the individual and formless ("is potentially all things") that is able to particularise and realise the Spirit in any individual subject.
+While this individuation is taking place, it always remains itself, that is to say immaterial and universal, without any mixture with body's matter: in other words, according to Moses Narboni, the unique intellect "is with the body, but not in the body."